Laura-Puckett/INF502/PA1.md

 ERROR: the file: notafile.txt does not exist.
 Enter the name of the text file that contains the first chain:
 ```
-#### different length of chains
+### empty file
 ```
-7Cs.txt

-Enter the name of the text file that contains the second chain:
+Enter the name of the text file that contains the first chain: empty.txt
-6Cs.txt
-ERROR, must provide chains of equal length
+The file is empty.
+Please provide a file with a chain.

 Enter the name of the text file that contains the first chain:
 ```

 #### incorrect values in file (numbers, letters other than ACTG)
 ```
 aBadLetter.txt